Gas metal arc welding: Comparison with flux-cored wire-fed arc welding

 Flux-cored, self-shielding or gasless wire-fed welding had been developed for simplicity and portability.
-This avoids the gas system of conventional GMAW and uses a cored wire containing a solid flux.
-This flux vaporises during welding and produces a plume of shielding gas.
-Although described as a 'flux', this compound has little activity and acts mostly as an inert shield.
-The wire is of slightly larger diameter than for a comparable gas-shielded weld, to allow room for the flux.
-The smallest available is 0.8 mm diameter, compared to 0.6 mm for solid wire.
-The shield vapor is slightly active, rather than inert, so the process is always MAGS but not MIG (inert gas shield).
-This limits the process to steel and not aluminium.

 These gasless machines operate as DCEN, rather than the DCEP usually used for GMAW solid wire.
-DCEP, or DC Electrode Positive, makes the welding wire into the positively-charged anode, which is the hotter side of the arc.
-Provided that it is switchable from DCEN to DCEP, a gas-shielded wire-feed machine may also be used for flux-cored wire.
+DCEP, or DC Electrode Positive, makes the welding wire into the positively charged anode, which is the hotter side of the arc.
 Flux-cored wire is considered to have some advantages for outdoor welding on-site, as the shielding gas plume is less likely to be blown away in a wind than shield gas from a conventional nozzle.
 A slight drawback is that, like SMAW (stick) welding, there may be some flux deposited over the weld bead, requiring more of a cleaning process between passes.

 Flux-cored welding machines are most popular at the hobbyist level, as the machines are slightly simpler but mainly because they avoid the cost of providing shield gas, either through a rented cylinder or with the high cost of disposable cylinders.